nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 Heuristic, or discovered problems, on the other hand, are not only new to us, but new to the field.
 We can't use an off-the-shelf solution.
 We need to invent one!

-:memo: It's important to distinguish between [heuristic algorithms](https://en.wikipedia.org/wiki/Heuristic_(computer_science)) and [heuristic](https://en.wikipedia.org/wiki/Heuristic) in general: "Heuristics can be mental shortcuts that ease the cognitive load of making a decision", whereas, in computer science specifically, a heuristic is "a technique designed for solving a problem more quickly when classic methods are too slow, or for finding an approximate solution when classic methods fail to find any exact solution."
+📝 It's important to distinguish between [heuristic algorithms](https://en.wikipedia.org/wiki/Heuristic_(computer_science)) and [heuristic](https://en.wikipedia.org/wiki/Heuristic) in general: "Heuristics can be mental shortcuts that ease the cognitive load of making a decision", whereas, in computer science specifically, a heuristic is "a technique designed for solving a problem more quickly when classic methods are too slow, or for finding an approximate solution when classic methods fail to find any exact solution."

-If you’re content pushing pixels, all you really need is Google.
-It will do the thinking for you.
+If we’re content pushing pixels, all we need is Google.
+It will do the thinking for us.
+Just copy/paste those answers from StackOverflow.

-But if you want to level up, you need to play the metagame.

-You want to identify problems and implement solutions.

-You want to be proactive, rather than reactive.

-If you’re content cleaning up legacy code bases, again, all you need is Google Fu.

-If you’re content to be told what to do, you can stop reading now.

-You can unsubscribe here.

-If you want to excel, if you want to design or discover something new, you need to improve your ability to be creative.
+But if we want to design or discover something new, we need to improve our ability to be creative.

-Still with me?

-Alright, then.
+Easier said than done?

 ## How do We Become or Improve Our Ability to Be Creative?